emit-sds/tutorials/01_Exploring_L2A_Reflectance/README.md

 It is recommended to use [Conda](https://conda.io/docs/), an environment manager, to set up a compatible Python environment.
 Download Conda for your OS [here](https://www.anaconda.com/download/).
 Once you have Conda installed, follow the instructions below to successfully setup a Python environment on Windows, MacOS, or Linux.

+**Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to the repository, then type the following to successfully create a compatible python environment using the included `yml` file.
+Then launch Jupyter Notebook to get started:**

+> `conda env create -f emit_tutorials.yml`

+> `conda activate emit_tutorials`

+> `jupyter notebook`

 **Using your preferred command line interface (command prompt, terminal, cmder, etc.) type the following to successfully create a compatible python environment and launch Jupyter Notebook to get started:**

-> `conda create -n emit_tutorials -c conda-forge python=3.9 numpy pandas matplotlib xarray rasterio rioxarray geopandas pyproj shapely geoviews cartopy hvplot holoviews netcdf4 jupyter`
+> `conda create -n emit_tutorials -c conda-forge python gdal numpy pandas matplotlib xarray rasterio rioxarray geopandas pyproj shapely geoviews cartopy hvplot holoviews netcdf4 jupyter`

 > `conda activate emit_tutorials`